 5. Select the plug-in or plug-ins you want to remove.

-6. Press Uninstall at the bottom of the window.
+6. Click Uninstall at the bottom of the window.

 That often fixes problems.
-CleanMyMac X allows you to do that too, using its Reset feature.
-In the Uninstaller module, click the dropdown next to the name of the app and choose Reset, then press the Reset button.
+CleanMyMac X allows you to do that, too, using its Reset feature.
+In the Uninstaller module, click the dropdown next to the name of the app and choose Reset, then click the Reset button.

-Eclipse is an integrated development environment, built in Java and primarily intended for developing Java software.
+Eclipse is an integrated development environment built in Java and primarily intended for developing Java software.
 However, with the addition of plug-ins, it can also be used to develop software in many other languages.
-If you’ve downloaded it and installed it, but now no longer need it, follow the steps above to uninstall it.
-Using CleanMyMac X will speed up and simplify the process, and also make it easier to uninstall or reset other applications.
+If you’ve downloaded it and installed it but now no longer need it, follow the steps above to uninstall it.
+Using CleanMyMac X will speed up and simplify the process as well as make it easier to uninstall or reset other applications.